angular/angular/aio/content/guide/aot-compiler.md

 })
 export class TypicalModule {}
 ```

-The collector is simplistic in its determination of what qualifies as a macro
-function; it can only contain a single `return` statement.

 The Angular [`RouterModule`](api/router/RouterModule) exports two macro static methods, `forRoot` and `forChild`, to help declare root and child routes.
 Review the [source code](https://github.com/angular/angular/blob/master/packages/router/src/router_module.ts#L139 "RouterModule.forRoot source code")
 for these methods to see how macros can simplify configuration of complex [NgModules](guide/ngmodules).